 The following are some major scenarios for using tunnels in the IPv6 network topology:

-The ISP from which you purchase IPv6 service allows you to create a tunnel from the boundary router of your site to the ISP network.
+The ISP from which you purchase IPv6 service allows you to create a tunnel from your site's boundary router to the ISP network.
 IPv6 Network Topology Scenario shows such a tunnel.
 In this case, you would run a manual IPv6 over IPv4 tunnel.

 You manage a large, distributed network with IPv4 connectivity.
 To connect the distributed sites that use IPv6, you can run an automatic 6to4 tunnel from the edge router of each subnet.